Glossary

 BlazeMeter agent

-A server that performs load generation tasks within a Private location.
+A server that performs load generation tasks within a Private Location.
 Formerly known as 'ship'.

 BlazeMeter Chrome Extension